minima-global/homebrew-minima/README.md

 Three use cases:

-* You want to run Minima as a background service (maybe as an Incentive Program particiapnt) and poke it with commands once in a while
+* You want to run Minima as a background service (maybe as an Incentive Program participant) and poke it with commands once in a while

 * You want to run Minima from your shell as and when you need it